samathaluca/cloud9-ticketsales/README.md

 #### Buy Tickets
 * 6 different Ticket buying opportunities
     - buy tickets next to the tour dates of the band so that people can go straight from the website and not look it up separately
+    - Full tour details and option to buy tickets are offered on the band's own website.
-    - for the venues rather than independent ticket buying sites, I have ensuresD the link goes directly to the relevant page so that the
+    - for the venues rather than independent ticket buying sites, I have ensured the link goes directly to the relevant page so that the user does not get frustrated or distracted trying to navigate the site.
+Therefore minimising the efforts and number of clicks to then purchase a ticket.

-    - user does not get frustrated or distracted trying to navigate the site.
-Therefore minimising the efforts and number of clicks to then purchase a ticket. e.g. ticket buying links but the standard blue matches the red blue and white flag and tour themes plus the who bullseye logo.
+The ticket buying links are standard blue.
+This was not changed because it matches the red, blue and white flag and tour themes plus the who's own  bullseye logo.
-I have made the gallery a collage as I think it appeals to the senses and gives a more authentic feel to the page.
-I have not changed things just to prove I can do it for example I can easily change image size and font colour The background is a shutterstock images- the watermark is still present.
-This would be absent once the image was paid for.

 #### Gallery
 Gallery allows users to view photos of the band members and their characters.
 There is a collage of old and new photos.